tuncbkose/bittorrent/Readme.md

 I have also observed that on Reed's network sometimes my IP address changed, which requires regenerating the torrent.
 If you want to test different sizes for transfered pieces, change `bencoding.TORRENT_PIECE_LENGTH`.

+## Running to test
+First, generate the torrent file for a desired test file as described above (I ran into an issue on a Reed computer that required hardcoding the ip address but couldn't reproduce it).

+Second, start the tracker server with `python tracker.py`

+Third, run a number of clients with the file already downloaded option (description on how to use `client.py` is below).

+Lastly, run a client without the file already downloaded option in a directory where the file should be downloaded.

 ## Dependencies
 - aiohttp: To easily have asynchronous http